azhugrov/edt/README.md

 An example of the syntax could be found in the test folder.

-I also recently released to public [a real life website example](https://github.com/zhygr/simple-dart-site)
+I also have recently released to a public [a real life website example](https://github.com/zhygr/simple-dart-site)